ricardobnjunior/HU-PageScan/README.md

 ## A Fully Convolutional Neural Network for Document Segmentation in Real-World Complex Backgrounds

 This is an implementation of Halved U-net (HU-net) on Python 3, Keras and Tensorflow.
 The training dataset is the Extended Smartdoc Dataset.
-The proposed model is based on U-net Architeture, which we halved the number of parameters.
+The proposed model is based on U-net Architecture, which we halved the number of parameters.

 ### Edge detection Train: